 - If outdoors, RUN away from gunshots and find a place of safety. - If you are in a classroom or office, assess the closeness of the shots.
 Run away from the shots if safe. - If not safe to run, HIDE.
 Remain in location and secure all doors.
-Throw furniture in front of door(s) to form a barricade if possible.
+Place furniture or other heavy objects in front of door(s) to form a barricade if possible.
 Turn off the lights and silence your phones.
 Stay quiet and stay put until police officers give further Instructions. - As a last resort, Fight! - You may choose to fight back instead of being a passive target.
-An individual must use his/her own discretion about when he or she must engage a shooter for survival.
+An individual must use their own discretion about when they must engage a shooter for survival.